DeathSinger4221/Deaths-McBe-Packs/Simple Floating Texts.md

 # Imporatant
   This pack uses entities for the floating texts.
 So they are susceptible to the `/kill` command.
 The pack uses the `minecraft:egg` projectile entity as its base, but it does not interfere with the way the vanilla egg projectile functions, it justs uses the same entity.
-  So if your texts are being removed/killed, check for any /kill command blocks and add a `[type=!minecraft:egg]`
+  So if your texts are being removed/killed, check for any /kill command blocks and add a "/kill @e[...,`type=!minecraft:egg`,...]"

 </div align>